IlEvelynIl/BO1-AntiCheat/README.md

 This tool can also be updated to verify setup patches if the community votes on allowing such in the future.

 ## Using it in your games
-If you decide to use this for your games, open it along side Black Ops 1 and it will automatically connect to the game.
+If you decide to use this for your games, head to [Releases](https://github.com/IlEvelynIl/BO1-AntiCheat/releases/latest) and grab the latest BO1-AntiCheat.exe file and open it along side Black Ops 1, it will automatically connect to the game.
-- Make sure to follow the guidelines below, or your game could be dismissed.
+- Make sure to follow the guidelines listed below, or your game could be dismissed.
 - For coop games, only the host will need to use the tool.
 - You may notice that there is not a minimize button, this is on purpose to prevent confusion with OBS not picking it up.
 Just let the program sit behind the game or another monitor.

 ## Guidelines
-Since this tool is open source, below are some easy to follow guidelines that you must follow, the community has to verify that you are actually using it.
+Here are some easy to follow guidelines so that the community can be able to verify that you are actually using the tool.
-- You must show the `BO1-AntiCheat.exe` file properties.
+- Show the `BO1-AntiCheat.exe` file properties.
-- You must show yourself opening the tool.
+- Show yourself opening the tool.
 - Display the tool on your stream/recording.

 ## Why did my antivirus block the download?